Man attempts to rob market in Comstock Township, gets away with nothing

-COMSTOCK TOWNSHIP, MICH. - The Kalamazoo County Sheriff's Office is investigating an attempted armed robbery at Storey's Market, located at 7525 E N Ave in Comstock Twp.
+COMSTOCK TOWNSHIP, MICH. - The Kalamazoo County Sheriff's Office is investigating an attempted armed robbery at Storey's Market, located at 7525 E North Ave. in Comstock Township.

 The suspect is described as a white man, approximately 5'10" with a thin build.
 He was wearing a camouflage hooded jacket or sweatshirt and light gray sweatpants.
 He also had some type of covering over his face.